hp4k1h5/agora/docs/TUTORIAL.md

 ### trading commands

-Currently all trading functionality in iexcli is done through the [alpaca trading api](https://alpaca.markets/).
+Currently all trading functionality in agora is done through the [alpaca trading api](https://alpaca.markets/).
 If you do not have an alpaca account none of these commands will work for you.
 Please see information about getting a free [alpaca account](../README.md#🦙-alpaca-trading) and setting your api